Here’s a plot twist—the most modern approach to learning in the workplace isn’t shaken or stirred. It’s blended. 🤯

 In order to ensure blended learning reaches its maximum potential, there are certain guidelines to keep in mind when designing blended learning courses:

 - Map out the learner’s journey

 Like most things, it’s good to have a plan here.
-You want to keep short-term and long-term goals in mind for your learner’s journey and map them out so they stay top of mind.
+You want to keep short-term and long-term goals in mind for each learner’s learning path and map them out so they stay top of mind.
 Narrow down your expected outcomes for the learner from the blended course.

 Both classroom and online learning need to have set milestones that have to be achieved (your boss will like this because it helps prove ROI).

 - Make online learning complementary to formal learning

 A harmonious relationship is one where the people compliment each other.
 Well—online learning and formal learning—name a better duo, we’ll wait.